microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.10.3 Response Extensions for Structured Columns

-A new function, SQLGetNestedHandle, is added in order to retrieve results from structured columns and arrays.
+SQLGetNestedHandle is used to describe or retrieve results from structured columns and arrays.

 #### 3.10.3.1 Result Descriptors for structured columns

-For structured columns with named types, the value of the `DATA_TYPE` and `SQL_DATA_TYPE` attributes is `SQL_UDT` and the `TYPE_NAME` attribute returns the qualified name of the type.
+For structured columns with named types, the value of the `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` descriptor fields is `SQL_UDT` and the `TYPE_NAME` attribute returns the qualified name of the type.

 Additional descriptor fields can be used to describe UDTs in results: